 The bottom line though is that there is no evidence that Acai extract or the high dose resveratrol within it will help with fat loss (though it may impair your adaptations to exercise (3)) and ‘detoxification’ isn’t something that a supplement can help you with – more on this in a moment.

 Special Fat Loss Teas

-There are a few different iterations of this, so I’ll talk about the major ones.
+There are a few different iterations of this, so we’ll talk about the major ones.

 FORTUNATELY, your body is pretty damn good at dealing with this stuff.

 We have system called the lymphatic system which removes larger molecules from your blood, we have a liver and some kidneys which are able to deposit and ‘junk’ into your urine or faeces, and we are even able to exhale some smaller ‘toxins’ or swallow them and bathe them in hydrochloric acid found within your stomach.
 Yes, some things put more stress on your immune system than others, but a lot of cars put more stress on a bridge than a small amount of cars, in both cases the stress is still well within tolerable limits unless something catastrophic happens.